The E2 Visa Renewal Process

 Timing of the E2 Extension Through USCIS

 A lot of people ask if they will be able to run their business after the I-94 expires while their I-129 is pending.
 The good news is that you will be able to continue running your business while the petition is pending.
-When you file for an extension before the I-94 expires, you are automatically given an additional 240 days.
-However, if you file after the I-94 expires, you can stay only 40 days pending the decision.Therefore, it is in your best interest to file your E2 Visa extension before your I-94 expires to avoid the scenario of you having to leave the US while your wait for your petition to be adjudicated.
+When you file for an extension before the I-94 expires, you are automatically given an additional 240 days to run your business while your application is pending.

 Applying for an E2 Visa Renewal at the Consulate(The Preferred Method)

-Most business immigration lawyers advise their clients to renew through the consulate.
-The reason being that consular renewals tend to be more convenient, faster(unless premium processing is requested) and less costly.
-Also, extensions through USCIS do not allow you to re enter the US after traveling abroad.
-This can only be accomplished after going through a process at a consulate/embassy abroad.
+Also, extensions through USCIS do not allow you to re enter the US after traveling abroad(if your E2 visa is expired).
+Re-entry after E2 visa expiration can only be accomplished after going through a process at a consulate/embassy abroad to renew the visa.